Reaxt/IRA/README.md

   }
 }
 ```
-Command filenames must be all lowercase.
+Command filenames must be all lowercase, regardless of how your command name is capitalized by default.
+(All commands are non-case-sensitive, the name field just determines how it shows up in !help)

 Different expressions (First argument) are happy, sad, angry, malfunction